Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Discussion and Conclusion

-One technical challenge lies in the performance of the projection to the $W$ state.
-Nevertheless, the deterministic algorithms to prepare the $W$ state with a general number of qubits within logarithmic steps are proposed in Ref.~\cite{Cruz_2019}, and in the work, they have already experimentally achieved high and fairly good fidelity of generating $W$ state with $L \sim 10$ using superconducting qubits on the IBM quantum computer.
+Regarding the present performance of $W$ state projection, we comment that the deterministic algorithms to prepare the $W$ state with a general number of qubits within logarithmic steps are proposed in Ref.~\cite{Cruz_2019}, and in the work, they have already experimentally achieved high and fairly good fidelity of generating $W$ state with $L \sim 10$ using superconducting qubits on the IBM quantum computer.
 The inverse operation can be directly applied to project the sensors in the $W$ state in our protocol.

+Another technical challenge is to align the qubit frequencies close together within the DM search bandwidth in order to realize the optimal signal.
+If the frequencies of qubits differ significantly beyond the bandwidth of the measurement, $\Delta \omega_{\rm BW}$, the collective excitation to the $W$ state by the DM signal is suppressed, and the advantage of our protocol is reduced.
+Qubit platforms with frequency tunability are particularly favorable, such as transmon superconducting qubits equipped with SQUID loop~\cite{Koch:2007hay} or NV center in diamond~\cite{Doherty_2013}, and routine frequency calibration prior to each measurement cycle is required.

-In addition, our protocol does not require entanglement of sensors during the signal accumulation, hence avoiding the difficulty of maintaining the long coherence time of the entangled sensors.
-Based on the rapid development of quantum technology, including quantum metrology and quantum computing, we expect that the execution of the $W$ state projection with a larger number of qubits can be achieved in the near future.
+Thus, the realistic step toward experimental implementation would be to realize the high-fidelity $W$ state projection with a large number of qubits beyond $\sim$10 and on experimental control to align the frequency of multiple qubits closely.
+Based on the rapid development of quantum technology, including quantum metrology and quantum computing, we anticipate that such improvements could be achieved in the near future.

 The key point of our protocol is that the DM signal collectively excites the qubits from the ground state to the $W$ state, while the noise and background mainly change the system's state to a state space perpendicular to that spanned by the ground and $W$ states.
 In other words, the subspace spanned by the ground and $W$ states is the ``signal'' subspace, where the sensor state evolves under the effect of DM, while the noise effects mainly contribute to the change of qubits to other subspaces.
 This observation suggests that one can extend our protocol to one similar to the quantum sensing with error correction~\cite{kessler2014quantum,dur2014improved,arrad2014increasing}, where one performs the error correction operations during the signal accumulation to remove the effect of some specific types of errors and project the state back to the signal subspace.
 In our case of the DM search, the noise effect also induces the excitation of qubits within the signal subspace; we cannot completely remove the effect of noise by the error correction.
 However, we expect that the error correction can help mitigate the effect of background excitation\,\cite{FMS_inprep}.